Resources & Services

 Our University aims to further its collaborative efforts within the scope of our campus community.
 The Titan Dreamers Resource Center works to provide and consolidate information aimed towards aiding undocumented students.
 We partner with various offices and individuals to create a safe campus network for students.
 We also make recommendations to the Office of the Vice President for Student Affairs to improve services for undocumented students.

-- Referrals to reliable legal counsel
+- Referrals to reliable legal counsel outside of campus

 - Co-curricular engagement opportunities

-- UndocuAlly Training
+- UndocuAlly Training for faculty and staff

 - Mental health and wellness support